Pratyay-Mondal/Musica/README.md

 # Musica
-A web application which is a music player
+A web application which is a custom music player

 ## About:
-• Desined and developed a web music player which includes 10 songs
+- A web music player which includes 10 songs.
-• Created a button to play/pause and previous, next buttons to play other songs
+- Created a button to play or pause operations.
+- Created previous and next buttons to play previous and next songs respectively.
-• Tech used: HTML, CSS, JavaScrip
+- Tech used: HTML, CSS, JavaScript